• Skip to primary navigation

 The Main Gallery

-The largest of our three galleries, the Main Gallery is a showcase for rotating exhibitions from some of the world’s leading photographers.
+The largest of our four galleries, the Main Gallery is a showcase for rotating exhibitions from some of the world’s leading photographers.
 We take pride in showing prestigious bodies of work from diverse photographic genres, ranging from photojournalism to contemporary art, and historical to social commentary.
-Our exhibitions have featured the work of such photographic luminaries as Edward Weston, Sebastião Salgado, Teenie Harris and Edward Curtis, as well as contemporary iconoclast Jan Staller and celebrity photographer Peggy Sirota.
+Our exhibitions have featured the work of such photographic luminaries as Edward Weston, Sebastião Salgado, Teenie Harris and Emmet Gowin, as well as contemporary iconoclast Jan Staller and celebrity photographer Peggy Sirota.
 We also take great pride in producing exhibitions constructed specifically by contemporary photographers under the umbrella of an idea that informs and educates through the photograph.

-The Griffin Gallery and the Atelier Gallery
+The Griffin Gallery, the Atelier Gallery and Founder’s Gallery

 Satellite Galleries